Our Focus: Value Creation

-The MBA is a 12-course sequence (reduced by one or two, depending on waivers), delivered by a combination of research professors and practitioners who are at the forefront of their field in areas ranging from organizational behavior and behavioral finance to strategic management and leadership.
+The MBA is a 12-course sequence, delivered by a combination of research professors and practitioners who are at the forefront of their field in areas ranging from organizational behavior and behavioral finance to strategic management and leadership.

 • Value Creation

 • The Supply Chain and Business Processes

 • Information Support for Decision Making

 Value Creation in Practice (2):

 • Cases in Value Creation

 Electives (3-6 hours)

 *Students with a previous ACBSP (or equivalent) accredited degree or students who pass a waiver exam may substitute an elective for BUSN 5000.